OfficeDev/hands-on-labs/O3653/O3653-9 Groups API/QuickStartLab.md

 ### Work with groups

-1. Add the following code to the `GroupsController` class to get all Office 365 groups.
+1. Replace the existing `Index` function in the `GroupsController` class with the following code to get all Office 365 groups.

   ```csharp
   // GET: Groups